 19320 SE 240th St.

-Northpoint Evergreen Bellevue aims to be the best Intensive Outpatient Program there is.
+Northpoint the Evergreen aims to be the best Intensive Outpatient Program there is.
 But most importantly, we never lose sight of our true goal - helping people get their lives back.
 We pride ourselves on treating every patient like an individual and developing a custom, evidence-based treatment schedule that is unique to your situation.

 Still not sure if you need help?
 Consider taking one of our addiction quizzes or checking out the other resources on our website.
 Don’t avoid getting help because you’re scared - recovery is one of the bravest, healthiest, and best choices you can make.